jrreed83/thebitstream/content/posts/how-to-build-qpsk-modulator/index.md

 math: true
 ---

 Before transistors, everything in communications was analog.
-Modems were built by slide-rule wielding engineers with an incredible, almost magical, ability to finely control currents and voltages in specially designed circuits.
+Modems were built by slide-rule wielding engineers with an almost magical ability to control voltages and currents on complicated circuit boards.

-The proliferation of transistors and integrated circuits in the 1950's and 1960's shook up the electronics industry.
-Engineers started thinking about how they could take advantage of this new digital paradigm to improve their existing product line , or maybe invent something completely new.
+The proliferation of integrated circuits in the 1950's and 1960's shook up the electronics industry.
+Engineers started thinking about how they could take advantage of this new digital paradigm to improve their existing product line, or maybe invent something completely new.

-**Phase Shift Keying** (PSK) is the digital evolution of older analog phase modulation systems.
-Phase modulation encodes information in the phase of some higher frequency signal.
-This happens in continuous time by tweaking some specific, physical property of the circuit.
-There's no clear saparation between the information and the signal that carries it to its destination.
-It all happens in the circuit.

-It encodes information onto a high frequency carrier wave using a discretized sequence of strategic phase shifts.

-Each individual phase shift is called a **symbol** and is represented by a certain number of bits.
-The simplest form of PSK is BPSK (binary shift keying), and it uses 1 bit to represent each symbol.
-QPSK (quadrature shift keying) is slightly more complicated than BPSK and uses 2 bits per symbol.
+Digital **Phase Shift Keying** (PSK) came from looking at analog phase modulation systems with a fresh set of eyes.
+In phase modulation, information is encoded in the phase of a high frequency carrier signal using specially designed circuits.

+Modern PSK is very different.
+Rather than spend lots of time designing custom circuitry, most of the modem design is done programmatically in complex integrated circuits.
+As a result, these systems tend to consume more power, but have the benefit of being extremely flexible.

+In this post, we're going to develop the first stages of building a PSK simulation.
+Like the engineers from the past, we're going to start with analog systems.

 ## Phase Modulation